hiraethese/Robot-Simulator/README.txt

     -- only static existing without collision with a wall (for the possibility of generating irregular shape)

+PS: We recommend setting the speed for robots in the range from 0 to 15 !!!
+    At high speeds, the robot does not have time to detect a collision !!!

 ### IMPLEMENTATION  ###
 The project was implemented in C++ using the Qt framework to solve the graphical interface and logic of user